ghc-proposals/ghc-proposals/proposals/0000-unordered_redundant_commas.rst

 This proposal introduces the following syntactical changes to Haskell:

-1. **New extension**: Add language extension ``UnorderedRedundantCommas`` with a simple rule where redundant commas are allowed: in unordered structures only.
+1. **New extension**: Add language extension ``UnorderedExtraCommas`` with a simple rule where extra commas are allowed: in unordered structures only.

 2. **Trailing Commas**: Allow a comma after the last element in place-unordered clauses: